-The new Windows 11 comes with many cool features and refreshing new graphical interface, including centered Start menu and taskbar, rounded corners windows, themes and colors that make any Windows device stand out.
+The new Windows 11 comes with many cool features and refreshing new graphical interface, including centered Start menu and taskbar, rounded corner windows, cool themes and colors that will make any Windows device stand out.

-One thing you can do with Windows 11 is using its built-in backup and restore tool to protect your important files.
+One thing you can also do with Windows 11 is use its built-in backup and restore tool to protect your important files.

-To backup your file in Windows 11 simply means making copy of your file and storing them somewhere for safekeeping.
-In the event you lose the original file on the computer, you can go to restore the file from the backup location.
+To backup your files in Windows 11 simply means making copy of your files and storing them somewhere for safekeeping.
+In the event you lose the original files on the computer, you can restore the missing files from the backed up location.

-It’s always good to have a backup copies of your important files.
-Keep copies of your files on another drive in case something happens to the originals — on an external hard disk, for example.
-A good location to store backup file is on a USB drive, external hard drive, CD/DVD or an online storage.
+It’s always good to have backup copies of your important files.
+Keeping copies of your files on another drive in case something happens to the originals — on an external hard disk, for example is a doo practice.
+A good location to store your files is on a USB drive, external hard drive, CD/DVD or an online storage.